CELEBRANT OR REGISTRAR

 And, What Does a Celebrant Do?

-Now here’s where things get exciting.
+Now this is where it get exciting.

 The only thing a celebrant can’t do is the legal part.